 Create Lookup/MasterDetail to achieve 1:1 & 1:n & Create an additional junction object to achieve many to many relationships

-4. There are two types available to build relationship between objects, use below table to understand when to use which,
+There are two types available to build relationship between objects.
+Use the table below to understand when to use which:

-7. Define the user stories in a way that expresses a requirement in a way that provides context and justification.
+7. Define the user stories in a way that expresses a requirement with context and justification.

 8. Rename Object, Tab, and Field Labels to make your users feel at home.

-Here are a few resources to learn more than just tips and become a Pro at scalable data modeling:
+Here are a few resources to learn more than just tips and become a Pro at scalable data modelling: